 You may have heard the term bed rest during pregnancy, but what about pelvic rest?

-Full placental previa
+Full placenta previa

 Being at risk for preterm labor

-- fluid or bleeding from your vagina
+- notice fluid or bleeding from your vagina

-- premature contractions or back pain
+- experience premature contractions or back pain

-- if you do have sex
+- have sex